ericosabino/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The graph below shows the percentage of each type of outcome (successful, failed and canceled) based on how much was the goal for each campaign.
+The graph below shows the percentage of each type of outcome (successful, failed and canceled) based on how much was the goal for each campaign:

 ![Figure 2.
 Outcomes based on Goals](https://github.com/ericosabino/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)